 Lastly, and with reference back to color coding, HDPE pipe for domestic water applications comes with a blue stripe while pipe intended for reclaimed water comes with a purple stripe.
 Other applications (natural gas, television cable, etc.) come in solid colors such as yellow, orange, red, etc.).

-Indeed, Black is Beautiful; look for increased use of HDPE pipe for serious irrigation applications in the future.
+Indeed, Black is Beautiful; look for increased use of this material for serious irrigation applications in the future.

 K. F. Duke